 To qualify for workers’ comp, you’ll need to prove your disease was caused by hazards existing in your workplace, and that the disease itself is known to manifest from a biological, chemical, or physical agent.
 This is where our occupational disease lawyers can help.

-How Can a Maryland Occupational Disease Lawyer Help Me?
+How Can an Occupational Disease Lawyer Help Me?

 Occupational disease claims can be confusing, and it can be difficult to prove your illness is the fault of your employer.
 That’s where a knowledgeable attorney can guide you through your claim and help you get the settlement you deserve.

 We have proven success with workers’ compensation claims, including those involving occupational diseases.
-If you’re a Maryland resident and are uncertain how to proceed with your claim, or even if your claim has been denied, contact us online today for a free consultation or call us at 410-234-0100 or 800-895-5333.
+If you’re a Maryland resident and are uncertain how to proceed with your claim, or even if your claim has been denied, contact us online today for a free consultation.
 We are prepared to represent anyone who is dealing with the consequences of an on-the-job injury or disease.